needle-mirror/com.unity.xr.arkit/Documentation~/index.md

 * 2021.1
 * 2021.2

+You must use Xcode 12 or later when compiling an iOS Player that includes this package.

 ## Known limitations

 * Color correction is not available as an RGB Value (only as color temperature).